citp/LongitudinalReviews/README.md

 # Collection and analysis of longitudinal reviews on Yelp

-This project is a repository containing code
+This repository is the code to supplement to our [preprint paper](https://arxiv.org/abs/2202.09005) studying reviews from a longitudinal angle.

 ## Data

-Our data has not yet been released, but the announcement page is [here](https://sites.google.com/princeton.edu/longitudinal-review-data/home).
+Our data can be requested [here](https://sites.google.com/princeton.edu/longitudinal-review-data/home).

+## General setup

+Install Python and pip.
+Use pip to install the requirements from requirements.txt

+Be aware: the versions listed are the version we used and may have security vulnerabilities.
+You are encouraged to use up-to-date version of dependencies.

-## Setup
+## Setup for the crawler

 You will need to enter the relevant fields into the config/config.json file